Wian47/CLI-NetworkScanner/README.md

 - **ARP vs. Ping**: ARP scanning is faster and provides MAC addresses but requires admin privileges, while ping works on any system
 - **Hostname Resolution**: Enable/disable hostname lookups depending on speed requirements
 - **Network Range**: Automatically detects your network or allows custom CIDR notation networks

+### Bandwidth Monitoring Options

+- **Interface Selection**: Monitor all network interfaces or choose a specific one
+- **Real-time Visualization**: See bandwidth usage as it happens with ASCII graphs
+- **Duration Control**: Monitor for a specific time period or run continuously
+- **History Tracking**: View trends over the last minute of network activity
+- **Custom Intervals**: Adjust update frequency to balance between detail and system resource usage

 ## Troubleshooting